 Learn to make your home safer if the person with the brain injury wanders in or from the home.

 Diet and Swallowing

 Some people with brain injuries forget about eating.
 If so, help them learn to add extra calories.
-Talk with the doctor if the person is a child.
+Talk with the provider if the person is a child.
 Children need to get enough calories and nutrition to grow.
-Ask the doctor if you need the advice of a dietitian.
+Ask the provider if you need the advice of a dietitian.

 If the person with the brain injury has problems with swallowing, help them follow any special diet that makes eating safer.
-Ask the doctor what the signs of swallowing problems are.
+Ask the provider what the signs of swallowing problems are.
 Learn tips to make feeding and swallowing easier and safer.

 Tips for Daily Life